Who has qualified for the 2026 World Cup? - WTOP News

-The 2026 World Cup will have a record 48 teams in the tournament to be co-hosted the United States, Mexico and Canada.
+A record 48 teams will play in the 2026 World Cup co-hosted by the United States, Mexico and Canada.

-Uruguay had a 3-0 win over Peru, Colombia defeated Bolivia 3-0 and Paraguay held Ecuador to a 0-0 draw to secure their places Thursday from South American qualifying.
+Tunisia qualified for a third straight World Cup on Monday after beating Equatorial Guinea 1-0 with a goal in injury time.
+Tunisia leads Africa Group H in qualifying by 10 points from Nigeria and has yet to concede a goal.

 Forty-three teams will get their spots through continental qualifying tournaments.
 Another two will secure their places in the intercontinental playoffs featuring six teams and scheduled for March 2026.
 The three host countries automatically qualify.